cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network.md

 This will run the `mobymask-v2-watcher` including:
 * A relay node which is in a federated setup with relay nodes set in the env file
 * A peer node which connects to the watcher relay node as an entrypoint to the MobyMask watcher p2p network.
-This peer listens for `mobymask` messages from other peers on the network and logs them out to the console
+This peer listens for messages from other peers on the network and logs them out to the console

 The watcher endpoint is exposed on host port `3001` and the relay node endpoint is exposed on host port `9090`